 Why You Should Minimize Customization in ERP Projects

-When I first joined the ERP (Enterprise Resource Planning) industry, my seniors often discouraged their customers from customizations in their ERP projects.
-Customizations used to be a bad thing in ERP projects in those days.
+Customizations used to be a bad thing in ERP projects.
+When I first joined the ERP (Enterprise Resource Planning) industry, my seniors often discouraged their customers from customizing their ERP projects.

 But time has changed.
-These days, there are more customizations done in ERP projects.
+These days, ERP projects are being more and more heavily customized.
 Some ERP vendors and consultants are very proud of the customizations that they have done.

-I spoke in many ERP seminars.
+I have spoken in many ERP seminars.
 When I told the audiences that they should minimize customization in their ERP projects, I can immediately see two distinct reactions.

-One group will agree with me, and there will be another group who is puzzled about my recommendation.
+One group will agree with me, while the other group is puzzled about my recommendation.

 Very often, the group who concurred with me were people who had experience in ERP implementation.
-And the puzzled group were often people who had no experience.
-The puzzled group could not understand why they should not make the ERP works the same way that they are working now with customizations.
+On the other hand, the puzzled group was often those who had no experience.
+The latter could not understand why they should not make ERP work the same as they are working now through customizations.